How we Assess Progress at Wyre Forest School

-- Wilson Stuart Progress Steps is the new way we are assessing the education of a child from Key Stage 1 (Year 1) to Key Stage 4 (Year 11) if they have a Special Educational Need.
+- WS Progress Steps is the new way we are assessing the education of a child from Key Stage 1 (Year 1) to Key Stage 4 (Year 11) if they have a Special Educational Need.

-- Its content has been designed over two years by Wilson Stuart School.
-It’s designed to be on one continuum and to be simpler for parents to understand the progress of a child.
+- It’s designed to be on one continuum and to be simpler for parents to understand the progress of a child.

 - It incorporates the original P levels at the lower end and stretches up to the new mainstream National Curriculum so we challenge every child regardless of ability.
 (From P1i to P18).

 - It also crosses over past assessment systems so rough comparisons can be made when we moderate with other schools.

 - Cognition level / Age appropriated learning is also mapped into the scale.
 The Government wants parents to know the cognition age a child is working at.

 - It utilises a software company SOLAR to record the assessment data online.
 We record lesson evidence to check our staff are correct with their judgements.

 Various strategies are used to assess the progress of those pupils with Severe or Profound Multiple Learning Difficulties including lateral progression documents and Routes for Learning .
 We also complete ADAN qualifications.